Case Study

 Usage graphic.png

-Improvements in student engagement, writing, and growth
+Improvements in student engagement, writing, and language growth

 Aldine ISD is a perfect example of what can happen when a district identifies a gap, invests in a high-quality resource and provides robust support for implementation and usage.
 Their Emergent Bilingual students have shown a positive trajectory of engagement and language growth.